stenio123/diplomat/README.md

  - extract_controls.py will generate a csv file based on an input pdf following CIS format
  - generate_stubs.py will take the generated csv file and create a folder containing one py file for each control

- The idea is to use this as the platform to create the different controls in automated way
+The idea is to use this as the platform to create the different controls in automated way.
+[Blog post with additional background](https://compellingcloud.substack.com/p/chatgpt-as-a-security-and-compliance).

  ## Adjusting the Code
  On extract_controls.py, you can change the pdf file name/location and the number of pages you want to extract.